JJDoneAway/icinga-http-json/README.md

   -m [METRIC_LIST [METRIC_LIST ...]], --key_metric [METRIC_LIST [METRIC_LIST ...]]
                         Gathers the values of these keys (key[>alias], UnitOfMeasure,WarnRange,CriticalRange,Min,Max) for
-                        Nagios performance data.
-More information about Range format and units of measure for nagios can be found at nagios-plugins.org/doc/guidelines.html Additional
+                        Icinga performance data.
+More information about Range format and units of measure for Icinga can be found at Icinga-plugins.org/doc/guidelines.html Additional
                         formats for this parameter are: (key[>alias]),
                         (key[>alias],UnitOfMeasure),
                         (key[>alias],UnitOfMeasure,WarnRange, CriticalRange).